m-r-urbanic/3-Generate-Password/README.md

 ## Credits

 Please see links to all code referanced or used and images used below.

+JavaScript Popup Boxes, W3Schools, https://www.w3schools.com/js/js_popup.asp

 ## License